BloqueSoftwareDev/srsdoc/game_design_doc.md

 Las mecánicas principales son el doble salto y el proyectil.
 Esto se cumplirá a través de checks de estado para ver si puedes saltar, al igual que mecánicas dentro del sistema para diseñar proyectiles que se originan del personaje y se hacen más grandes al alejarse de este.

 # Level Design
- (Note : These sections can safely be skipped if they’re not relevant, or you’d rather go about it another way.
-For most games, at least one of them should be useful.
-But I’ll understand if you don’t want to use them.
-It’ll only hurt my feelings a little bit.)

 ## Themes
 ```